What does a Client Service Supervisor do?

 - Bachelor’s degree in Business Administration, Management, or a related field.

-- Minimum of 3-5 years of experience in a client service or customer service supervisory role.
+- Minimum of 3-5 years of experience in a supervisory or management role within a client service environment.

 - Excellent communication and interpersonal skills.